 Sorry if that sounds weird.
 I honestly don't know how to get an agent to look beyond the unoriginal creatures.
 All I know is that I most hunger for stories of this exact type (Tolkien and D&D) and the publishers are not giving them to me!

-Note: I fully realize that there is a pretty hard-care group of fantasy readers who would be glad to never see another Tolkienesque fantasy in their lives.
+Note: I fully realize that there is a pretty hard-core group of fantasy readers who would be glad to never see another Tolkienesque fantasy in their lives.
 However, I believe those people should recognize that those of us who DO want more derivative fantasy have a right to exist.